Koshechkin shuts out Czechs to put Russians in Olympic final

 In a tournament without NHL players, the Russians brought a roster almost entirely made up of players from SKA St. Petersburg and CSKA Moscow, the top two teams in the KHL.
 That includes Kaprizov, a Minnesota Wild prospect who has been one of the best players in the tournament and could be in the NHL as soon as next season.

-Second and third goalies Sorokin and Shestyorkin could in the NHL soon, but they’re definitely lower on the depth chart than Koshechkin, who has earned the right to be Russia’s No. 1 as one of the rare players not from SKA or CSKA.
+Second and third goalies Sorokin and Shestyorkin could be in the NHL soon, but they’re definitely lower on the depth chart than Koshechkin, who has earned the right to be Russia’s No. 1 despite being one of the rare players not from SKA or CSKA.

 Coach Oleg Znarok isn’t one for lavish praise.
 Asked about Koshechkin, he replied in Russian simply: ”He is a good goalie.”